Outward Bound: Course specifics

 In a typical class, participants are divided into small patrols (or groups) under the guidance of one or more instructors.
 The first few days, often at a base camp, are spent training for the outdoor education activities that the course will contain and in the philosophy of Outward Bound.
 After initial confidence-building challenges, the group heads off on an expedition.
 As the group develops the capacity to do so, the instructors ask the group to make its own decisions.

+Research

+A 1997 meta-analysis of 97 studies about the short- and longer-term impacts of outdoor education programs identified Outward Bound programs as particularly effective for participants' personal and social development.

+Outward Bound schools

+Several Outward Bound schools and national organisations have individual Wikipedia articles, including: